joshday/OnlineStats.jl/README.md

 Other fields will be used to store sufficient statistics for online updates.

 ## Documentation
 See `doc/` and `doc/examples`

 ## Thank you
-I often found myself digging through the source code of the following packages.
-I was able to steal many good code snippets.
+I often find myself looking through the source code of the following packages.

 - [StreamStats](https://github.com/johnmyleswhite/StreamStats.jl)
 - [GLM](https://github.com/JuliaStats/GLM.jl)